0xHoST/open_service/readme.md

 - When a user raises a dispute, the protocol identifies the relevant service and fetches the appropriate Dispute Resolver Module from the Service Provider Module.
 - The protocol creates a dispute contract, adds dispute resolver addresses, and resolver would need processes the dispute anad mark as resolved.
-  - Once resolved, the system calls the Service Module to complete the service.
+  - Once resolved, the protocol calls the Service Module to complete the service.

 6.Track Module